 Proposition 2: When a villager has violated custom and obtained enormous benefits for himself at high cost to his village and the outside world, the offense is criminalized.

 If the offense benefits the target enough, ostracism is insufficient to deter.
 Instead, the court puts him in jail and prosecutes him.
-Failing that, the village engages in self-help: it does not just ostracize, but lynches him—though that is outside of our model.
-Lynching would appear in our model as mathematically very similar to ostracism -- but with a vastly higher cost to the target.
+Failing that, the village engages in self-help: it does not just ostracize, but lynches him—though that, too, is outside of our model.
+Lynching would appear in our model as mathematically very similar to ostracism, but with a vastly higher cost to the target.
 It poses analogous disadvantages -- potential mistaken interpretation of the facts (high m), and breakdowns resulting from collective action problems.
 In societies without strong state capacity, villages do often make use of lynching: think medieval Europe or frontier America.

 For seriously harmful offenses, but not offences so useful to the target that ostracism would fail to deter, a society will prefer a regime in which the courts review ostracism: